 The more we train, the better we’ll get – this rule applies for every training.
-We learn to trust our abilities, and our successful actions start to take space in our daily life.
-Thus far our efforts begin to determine our life – instead of RA – we stop feeding the disease with attention and energy.
+We learn to trust our abilities, and our successful actions start to make space in our daily life.
+Thus far, our efforts begin to determine our life – instead of RA – we stop feeding the disease with attention and energy.

 Illness can be a lifestyle as well as health.
 It depends on which we choose.

 Compare the effort you take for your illness to the effort you take for your health.
 And ask yourself:

 How much time, emotional attention and energy do I spent right now for the disease?

 How much time, emotional attention and energy do I spent in my health right now?